(Pocket-lint) - Think you already know all about Netflix? Think again.

 Use bonus features on Apple TV

 If you’re watching Netflix via Apple TV, tap the Up arrow twice on the Apple TV remote while viewing to bring up a banner with a thumbnail image, description, and rating.
 If you press down, you'll see a progress bar with chapters.
-If you hit the left or right arrow, you can jump forward or back two to six minutes depending on the length of the program you're watching.
+If you hit the left or right arrow, you can jump forward or back two to six minutes depending on the program.

 Watch Netflix with friends anywhere

 Kast is a group chat service that allows you and your friends to watch and discuss Netflix together in real-time.
-It actually works for anything you’re watching through a browser, such as YouTube, Hulu, etc. The Chrome extension Netflix Party does the same thing.
-It syncs playback between participants, allowing everyone to follow the action and chat via a side-screen box.
+It actually works for anything you’re watching through a browser, such as YouTube, Hulu, etc. Netflix Party does the same thing.
+It syncs playback between participants, allowing everyone to follow and chat.

 Stop auto-playback of episodes

-Netflix auto-plays the next episode of whatever you're watching, but if you don't like this, you can switch it off: Open up the drop-down menu in the top right corner of the web interface, then choose Your Account, and select Playback settings.
+Netflix auto-plays the next episode of whatever you're watching.
+If you don't like this, switch it off: Open up the drop-down menu in the top right corner of the web interface, then choose Your Account, and select Playback settings.

 Get more subtitle languages